theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 glossary:
   - term: "Gnosis"
-    def: "Direct, inner knowing of the divine — not belief or doctrine.
-The spark remembering the Source.
-The heart of Gnostic Christianity."
+    def: "Direct, inner knowing of the divine — not belief or doctrine; the spark remembering the Source, the heart of Gnostic Christianity."
   - term: "Divine Spark"
-    def: "A fragment of the Pleroma planted in the soul by Sophia.
-Hidden beneath flesh, trauma, and illusion, but unextinguished."
+    def: "A fragment of the Pleroma planted in the soul by Sophia — hidden beneath flesh, trauma, and illusion, yet unextinguished."
   - term: "Christ the Revealer"
     def: "In Gnostic texts, Jesus is not a sacrificial saviour but a divine agent from the Pleroma — here to awaken, not to die."
   - term: "Gospel of Thomas"